 Texas Instruments is continuing to pioneer advanced semiconductor technologies which will revolutionize the electronics industry.
 We need a rare kind of sales engineer who can interpret these major developments to customers well versed in the state-of-the-art.
 This takes a strong technical electronics background.
-Enough to understand and stay in close touch with design developments at the home the technical ability to apply new plant, semiconductor concepts to key customer influences at all levels, including top management.
+Enough to understand and stay in close touch with design developments at the home plant, and the technical ability to apply new semiconductor concepts to key customer influences at all levels, including top management.
 You will be responsible for managing one to two million dollars per year semiconductor business.
-We will supplement successful candidates formal education with a training program at our facilities in Dallas or Houston, Texas.
-The majority of this time will be spent in real world work assignments learning Texas Instruments in general and semiconductor activities in particular.
-Upon completion of this 6 month program, placement will be in one of the major metropolitan areas of the United States.

-Some of the walls inside are panelled in wood, but abarred, glass doors remind you that these buildings make up the Indiana State Penetentiary. "homemaking" and any decorations must be provided by the inmates themselves.
+Some of the walls inside are panelled in wood, but abarred, glass doors remind you that these buildings make up the Indiana State Penetentiary. and "homemaking" any decorations must be provided by the inmates themselves.
 It is not unusual to find a cell decorated as uniquely and carefully as a college dormitory room.
 Posters, calendars, and magazine clippings provide most of the decoration.
 "Girlie" pin-ups, however, are few and far-between, for inmate subscriptions to magazines such as Playboy or Penthouse are forbidden.
 Although a three-channel, headphone radio system is piped into each cell, many cells are equipped with personal transistor radios.
 Plans for private television viewing are also being made, but it is doubtful whether many inmates will be able to afford the \$100 which the personal TV sets are expected to cost.
 Just as a carefully decorated cell is a common cellblock sight, so is it common to find, ironically enough, an additional pad-lock adorning a cell door.
 During the daytime hours when the cells are not automatically locked, each inmate has access to his own cell with a key.
 Several instances of personal theft, however, have caused many inmates to install additional padlocks on their cell doors for additional protection.
 As prison education director Mr. Mel Wenzel notes, "There are quite a few people living here who have made a living at lock-picking, so to keep in practice they have nowhere to turn but to a fellow inmate's cell."
 The Prison Industries Between the hours of 6 a.m. and 6p.m., when an inmate is not locked in his cell, he is always assigned to a specific location.
-He spends the greatest part of his day working in one of several prison industries.
-Most inmates are employed in the prison's most popularly recognized industry - the license plate factory, or "tag shop".
+He spends the greatest part of his day working in one of several prison industries Most inmates are employed in the prison's most popularly recognized industry - the license plate factory, or "tag shop".
 Others produce soap for various prison uses or turn out the bluedenim inmate uniforms in the tailor shop.
 For each day's work in one of these industries, an inmate receives 70 cents.
 The prisoners use this small amount to purchase personal items such as coffee or cigarettes at the prison com-missary.
 At such a small pay-rate, it is no wonder few inmates are expected to be capable of purchasing \$100 television sets.
 Prisoners' Activities The remaining hours of a prisoner's day, between the end of the workday and supper-call, along with free weekend hours, find (continued on page 11)